-TAR Book Groups are perfect for teachers who want to meet regularly to discuss good books.
+TAR Book Groups are perfect for teachers who want to meet regularly to discuss professional books.

 Note: One member of your TAR Book Group must be a current member of the Portland Reading Council.